 - use the method of separation of variables in order to solve some basic partial differential equations via Fourier series.

-Course grades and general course announcements will be posted on the course website.
-The website also contains links to further course resources.
+Course grades and general course announcements will be posted on ODTUClass.
+The website contains links to further course resources.

 Textbook: Elementary Differential Equations and Boundary Value Problems, Boyce, W. E., DiPrima, R. C., 9th ed. (available at the bookstore)

 - Final Exam: 40%

-Suggested Problems A list of suggested problems is announced on the course website.
+Suggested Problems: A list of suggested problems is announced on the course website.
 Students are encouraged to attempt to solve all of these problems in a timely manner, and ask the instructors about the ones that they cannot solve.
-At least 25% of the exam problems will be chosen among these problems.
+At least one problem in each exam, including short exams, will be chosen among these problems.

 NA Policy: If you miss all midterm exams and final exam, you will receive a grade of NA for the course.

 Make-up Policy: In order to be eligible to enter the make-up examination for a missed examination, a student should have a documented or verifiable and officially acceptable excuse.
 It is not possible to make up multiple missed exams.
 The make-up examination for all exams will be after the final exam, and will include all topics.